-How you acquire the title to a property will decide the manner in which you are the legal owner of it.
-The type of title will also impact how the property is transferred in the event of the death of the original owner.
-Examples of property title types include sole, joint, or community ownership.
+How you get the title to a property will decide the manner in which you are the legal owner of it.
+The type of title will also impact how real estate is transferred in the event of the death of the original owner.
+Property title types include sole, joint, or community ownership.
 Depending on the type of title, those who have a stake in the deal could have new tax issues.

-The laws governing property ownership may vary by the state in which you reside.
-As an example, some states restrict the way parties may hold a title.
+The laws that govern how people own real estate may vary by the state where they reside.
+Some states restrict the way parties may hold a title.

 Sole Owner Title of Deed